dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/index.md

 ## Approach 3: The EF Core in-memory database

 EF Core comes with an in-memory database that we use for internal testing of EF Core itself.
-This database is in general **not suitable as a substitute for testing applications that use EF Core**.
+This database is in general **not suitable for testing applications that use EF Core**.
 Specifically:

 * It is not a relational database.
 * It doesn't support transactions.